fredRos/RunStatistics.jl/docs/src/guide.md

 # Guide
 ---
-The following guide provides information on how to install and use the `RunStatistics.jl` package and the functions it provides and on some of their the implementation.
+The following guide provides information on how to install and use the `RunStatistics.jl` package and the functions it provides, and on some of their implementation.

 ```@contents
 Pages = ["guide.md"]